 Carnavalet - History of Paris Museum

-After four years’ work, the Carnavalet Paris History Museum is almost ready to reopen, bringing you the opportunity to enjoy an incredible journey back in time, discovering the history of Paris and its inhabitants.
+After four years’ work, the Carnavalet Paris History Museum has reopened, bringing you the opportunity to enjoy an incredible journey back in time, discovering the history of Paris and its inhabitants.

 Based in the heart of the historical Marais district and housed in two private mansions, Carnavalet, where Madame de Sévigné lived, and Le Peletier de Saint-Fargeau, the Carnavalet Paris History Museum is the oldest museum in the City of Paris and one of the largest French museums with a collection of almost 625,000 works each more outstanding than the next.